kroikie/friendlyeats-flutter/README.md

 ## Introduction

-Fire Eats is a restaurant recommendation app built on Cloud Firestore.
+FriendlyEats is a restaurant recommendation app built on Cloud Firestore.
 For more information about Firestore visit [the docs][firestore-docs].

 [firestore-docs]: https://firebase.google.com/docs/firestore/